2012 I-League U20

 The 2012 I-League U20 was the fourth season of the Indian I-League U20 competition.
 The season ran alongside the closing stages of the 2011–12 I-League season.
 The AIFF development team, Pailan Arrows, did not field their team in the competition as they were already an U21-Team in the I-League.
-The preliminary phase of the 2012 U20 league was held played in three different cities, Kalyani, Mumbai and within the state of Goa.
+The preliminary phase of the 2012 U20 league was played in three cities, Kalyani, Mumbai and within the state of Goa.
 The final round of the competition was held in Kalyani with Pune F.C.
 Academy coming out as winners.